KC-7/car-quiz/README.md

 - The colour platte was generated using <a href="https://coolors.co/" target="_blank" rel="noopener" aria-label="Link to Coolors Website (opens in new tab)">Coolers</a>.

-- The site logo was created using the <a href="https://express.adobe.com/express-apps/logo-maker/" target="_blank" rel="noopener" aria-label="Link to Adobe Express | Free Logo Maker (opens in new tab)">Adobe Express | Logo Maker</a>.
+- The site logo was created using the <a href="https://express.adobe.com/express-apps/logo-maker/" target="_blank" rel="noopener" aria-label="Link to Adobe Express | Free Logo Maker (opens in new tab)">Adobe Express | Free Logo Maker</a>.

-To add:

-Collapsible Window

-java script links....

 _________________________________________________________________________________________________________________________________________________________________________________